bonezegei/Bonezegei-Game-Engine/README.md

 ## Bonezegei-Game-Engine
 Bonezegei Game Engine is a cross-platform game engine that allows developers to create 2D and 3D games using C/C++.
 The engine uses openGL as its rendering API, which enables it to support a variety of graphics features such as lighting, shadows, textures, shaders, and post-processing effects.
 The engine also provides a user-friendly editor, a scripting system, a physics engine, an audio engine, and a networking module.
 Bonezegei Game Engine aims to be fast, flexible, and easy to use for both beginners and experts.

+### Disclaimer:
+The Bonezegei Game Engine Repository is not a complete source code repository of the Bonezegei Game Engine.
+It only contains the compiled version of the engine, which can be used to create and run games using the Bonezegei framework.
+The repository also includes some examples and tutorials on how to use and setup the game engine for different platforms and purposes.
+The Bonezegei Game Engine is a proprietary software and its source code is not publicly available.
+The use of the compiled version of the engine is subject to the terms and conditions of the Bonezegei license agreement.
+Please read and follow the license agreement carefully before using the Bonezegei Game Engine Repository.

 ### Features
 * Renderer: OpenGL
 * OS: Windows 10 or above